 Sex and Gender).
-The President's CNND-FDD party dominated the country's first free and fair post-civil war elections in 2005.
-It then took advantage of its ruling party status in the 2010 elections, using state facilities and resources and garnering more media coverage than its opponents (see p9 of Historv and Mvth).
-Such unfair advantages and serious but limited overshadowing the instances of
+The President's CNND-FDD dominated partv country's first free and fair post-civil war elections in 2005.
+It then took advantage of its ruling party status in the 2010 elections, using state facilities resources and garnering more media coverage than its opponents (see p9 of History and Mvth).
+Such advantages and serious but limited instances of overshadowing widespread corruption.

-Currently, some Tutsi and Hutu political parties still hold extreme views, encouraging their youth militias to attack political opponents.
-For the most part, Burundian political organizations tend to cross ethnic lines, although some officials tend to favor their own ethnic groups to the point of causing widespread corruption.
 Overall, Burundi appears to be on the path of recovery from its civil war (see p8-9 of History and Myth).
 The 2015 elections were expected to be a critical barometer of Burundi's democratic progress.

+Currently, some Tutsi and Hutu political parties still hold extreme views, encouraging their youth militias to attack political opponents.
+For the most part, Burundian political organizations tend to cross ethnic lines, although some officials tend to favor their own ethnic groups to the point of causing